 Stamford Road, Alderley Edge, Cheshire SK9

-A functional design by Reynolds & Scott.
-The (probably contemporary) reredos canopy is of some interest and artistic merit, but most other furnishings are of standard design.
+A post-Vatican II design by Reynolds & Scott, with the sanctuary on the long axis.
+The altar canopy is of some interest and artistic merit, but most other furnishings are of standard design.

-The parish was formed in 1946 and a former kindergarten converted as a church in 1954.
-A house was bought for use as a presbytery in 1961 and a new church built in the grounds in 1967-68, from designs by Reynolds & Scott.
+The parish was formed in 1946 and a former nursery school converted as a church in 1954.
+A house was bought for use as a presbytery in 1961 and a new church built in the grounds in 1967-8, from designs by Reynolds & Scott.

 Original Date: 1968